Great Barrier Reef Tours

 How Much do Great Barrier Reef Tours Cost?

 Well, this depends on where you travel from, how many people are in your party and what activities you choose.
 A basic ferry transfer over to Green Island and back from Cairns will set you back $102.00.
 This includes snorkel equipment or a glass-bottom boat.
 Cairns Outer Reef Cruises travel much further offshore and include all meals, multiple reef locations, and all snorkel equipment.
 The average cost of these is between $149 to $245 per adult.
 Most Great Barrier Reef tour companies offer family discounts if the children are between 4-14 years old and you have two adults plus two children, basically, one child travels free.

-Can I see the Great Barrier Reef if I can’t Swim?
+Can I do a Great Barrier Reef tour if I can’t Swim?

-The short answer is, Yes!
+The short answer is, Yes most certainly!
 Great Barrier Reef tours range from visiting the Tropical Islands and Sand Cays to the outer reef day boats and floating pontoons/platforms.
 The pontoons or floating platforms really do cater to the non-swimmer or the family with small children as pontoon tours include semi-submarines, glass bottoms boat rides they also include underwater observatories, what are these?
 Underwater observatories are an observation room located underneath the pontoon usually a flight of stairs or two below the water.
 They consist of large glass viewing areas perfect for watching scuba divers and the vast marine life that lives on the Great Barrier Reef.
 All services are usually included in the pontoon ticket price.

 Can I try First Time Scuba Diving on The Great Barrier Reef?